Education

 What is Tesamorelin?

 Tesamorelin is a synthetic peptide analogue of growth hormone-releasing hormone (GHRH).
-It’s designed to mimic the effects of naturally occurring GHRH, which stimulates the pituitary gland to release growth hormone.
-Tesamorelin is mainly studied for how it may affect fat metabolism, body composition, and growth hormone regulation in laboratory models.
+Itβs designed to mimic the effects of naturally occurring GHRH, which stimulates the pituitary gland to release growth hormone.
+Tesamorelin is mainly studied for its effects on GH regulation and associated metabolic pathways in experimental research models.

 What is GHRH?